lasuzuki/dtn-gcp/BPconfig_file.md

 `100` is the estimated size of the protocol transmission overhead (in bytes) per convergence-layer procotol data unit sent.

+## Add an induct, through which incoming bundles can be received from other nodes

 ````
 a induct ltp 1 ltpcli
 ````

-This command adds an induct, through which incoming bundles can be received from other nodes:

 `a` means that this command will add something.